The 33 Best Things to Do in Acadia National Park

 21. Birding, Acadia National Park

-Huge Peregrine Falcon on the rock and surrounded by grasses in Acadia National Park
+Huge Peregrine Falcon on the tree branch in Acadia National Park

 Peregrine falcon in Acadia National Park